Personal Finance

 Understanding Real Estate Appraisal

 Real estate appraisal is the professional evaluation of a property’s value.
 It objectively assesses what a property is worth, serving as a foundation for various real estate transactions, including sales, purchases, refinancing, and property taxation.
 Appraisers, licensed and trained experts, use a combination of data analysis, market knowledge, and valuation techniques to determine the fair market value of a property.
+The Appraisal Foundation, a congressionally authorized body, sets the professional standards and qualifications that govern licensed and certified appraisers across the United States.

 Reasons for Undertaking Appraisal